buetcsefest2022/buetcsefest2022.github.io/content/dlsprint/_index.md

       - title: Will it be held online ?
         title_align: left
         content: >-
-          The first phase will be held online and it will be hosted on Kaggle.
-The final round will be held on the premises of Department of CSE, BUET
+          The first phase will be held online and hosted on Kaggle.
+The competition link will be available on July 1, 2022.
+The final round will be held on the premises of the Department of CSE, BUET
         content_align: left

       - title: Are the participants required to attend the competition physically ?